There are few things more frustrating than trying to find legitimate work from home jobs.

 It is rare to find writing jobs with hourly rates.

 We found 153 companies that are hiring people to get paid to write.
 This list is the most extensive one here.

 10. Editing & Proofreading

-Those with exceptional grammar and writing skills will have a great chance at succeeding as a freelance editor.
+Those with exceptional grammar and writing skills will have a great chance at finding editing work from home jobs.